pivotal-cf/docs-build-service/installing.md

     This file should be created in `/tmp/credentials.yml` this location can be changed but the next command must be updated accordingly

     **Note:** In the credentials file all the local paths need to be absolute.
+    **Note:** If your registry certificate has been signed by a trusted certificate, then the path `ca_cert` credential may point to an empty file.

 1) Import the images bundle